 Speaking of deliciousness, almost any parent would enjoy a nice box of chocolates from a place like See’s, Rocky Mountain Chocolate Factory, Fannie May, or Godiva.
 Whether they hide it from the kids in their closet (we do it all the time!) or put it out when having friends over for dinner (a classier choice), it’s sure to be enjoyed!

 So now you’ve read our list.
 Be sure to check it at least twice!
 And get the blind parent in your life something that’s really, really nice!

 Note: Bad Blind Moms is not affiliated with or sponsored by any of these brands.
 We do not receive money for the promotion or sale of these brands.
 These are just suggestions recommended by parents.

 About Bad Blind Moms

 Stacy Cervenka and Bridgit Kuenning-Pollpeter are two blind moms just trying to figure it all out.
 (Emphasis on trying.)
-They’re excited to share their experiences, foibles, concerns, mistakes, and wisdom with you on their YouTube series, Bad Blind Moms.
-If you’re a perfect parent, this is probably not the show for you.
+If you’re a perfect parent, they’re probably not for you.
 But if you too are a hot mess just wandering your way through parenthood, join them as they discuss parenting, blindness, and life in general with some of their other favorite blind moms.